gifts they might actually want

 VTech KidiZoom Creator Cam

 The Vtech Kidizoom creator cam might look more like a toy than a real camera, and in some ways it is, thanks to its 20-plus animated backgrounds and special effects.
-But it is indeed a genuine camera with a built-in microphone that records videos that kids can upload to a computer via the included USB cable.
-Golinkoff calls using a kid’s camera “so fun,” especially when you take the time to teach the child about moviemaking and photography.
+But it is indeed a genuine camera with a built-in microphone that records videos kids can upload to a computer via the included USB cable.
+Golinkoff loves that the camera fosters connection with parents who would like to teach their kids about moviemaking and photography.

-If they’re making movies or acting out skits, they’re going to need some costumes and dress-up clothes.
+If the 5-year-olds in your life enjoy making movies or acting out skits, they’re going to need some costumes and dress-up clothes.
 Jocelyn Greene, founder of Child’s Play NY, suggests mixing and matching different capes, wings, hats, wands, and other accessories because they allow kids to create unique characters — a firefighting cat, for example.
 Meri Meri makes high-quality cape-and-mask sets that are often animal-themed and feature elaborate uses of fringe, glitter, and tulle.

 One of the most essential toys for any kid is a scooter, and Carrie Wren of Two Wheeling Tots agrees with most of the parents and experts we have talked to that Micro Kickboard makes the best scooters on the market.
 “Their attention to detail, quality of design, and precision of build just can’t be beat,” she says.
 “No one really comes close, even though everyone tries to copy them.”
 The brand’s scooters are known for being lightweight and easy to use for toddlers all the way up to tweens.
 While this one is designed for children from 2 to 5 years old, it can support up to 110 pounds.
 Plus the handlebars are adjustable so it can grow with your child.
 Note that this scooter comes in a larger Maxi size that is rated for kids from 5 to 12 years old, if you want it to last even longer (and this wonderfully thorough guide from the brand can help you determine which size to choose).